IrisJPEG/CCL1/README.md

 </div>

 ## 🎨 Spritesheets
-Below are the sprites used to create characters and objects in the game:
+Below are the sprites used to create objects in the game:

 ### Ball sprites: